sascanagl/DialogServer/README.md

 # Dialog Server

-The Dialog Server is intended to take the original standalone Node/React Dialog Engine into separate Node midtier and React projects.
+The Dialog Server is intended to take the original standalone Node/React Dialog Engine into separate Node mid-tier and React UI projects.

 This is being done for multiple reasons:

 - optimize resource utilization across paid services like:
     - AWS Polly -- dynamic speech generation
     - AWS S3 -- paid/persisting storage, if needed
-- protect credentials required to use external paid services
+- protect credentials and other assets required to use external paid services

 ## Configurable